by Joseph C. Dean, P.E., and Steve Geusic, P.E., for the Director, Corrosion Policy & Oversight (DASD) [Materiel Readiness]

 - Consultation with subject matter experts and stakeholders when appropriate

-In an effort to balance the realities of the severe corrosive environment in the Marianas with available fencing materials, Paragraph G2040.1, Fences and Gates, of the Marianas Navy and Marine Corps Design and Construction Standards (MDACS) requires that:
+In an effort to balance the realities of the severe corrosive environment in the Marianas with available fencing materials, the Marianas Navy and Marine Corps Design and Construction Standards (MDACS) requires that:

 Perimeter and security fences shall conform to the applicable base installation appearance plan as appropriate and be reviewed by the [Public Affairs Officer] PAO or Base Security officer."